 The Obama administration was allegedly one of the first campaigns to utilize the power of social media.
 But it was the Trump campaign, headed by devious mastermind Bannon, that really put this subtle weapon to use and planted seeds of disinformation all across the internet.
 This is described with horrifying details in the book Mindf*ck: Cambridge Analytica and the Plot to Break America by Christopher Wylie.

-The Covid pandemic turned out to be a great example of how important the online information (and disinformation) turned out to be.
+The Covid-19 pandemic turned out to be a great example of how important the online information (and disinformation) turned out to be.
 Today, we see how the war in Ukraine is fought even on the internet, unlike similar incidents in times past.
 The Kremlin appears to be behind almost a decade of cyber warfare against Ukraine, including a large virus attack (Hermetic Wiper) that was activated the day before the invasion started.

 But even though these kinds of attacks are alarming, the social media outlets are arguably the largest influence factor on the population, making subtle use of disinformation into a very powerful weapon.
 The battle of the public eye can sway considerably using coordinated misinformation campaigns and shrewd memes.

 Social media is a very important channel for obvious reasons.
 Facebook has an estimated 2.9 billion active users.
 A decade ago, this many people weren’t even on the entire internet.
-Thanks to smartphones and other inventions (such as the algorithms mentioned above), the time we spend online is also increasing each year.
+Thanks to smartphones and other inventions, the time we spend online is also increasing each year.
 This rapid change during the last decade is unprecedented in human history and will play a vital part in the shaping of our collective future.
+It’s no coincidence that research shows a vast increase of individualistic and egotistical focus since the late 1990s, when the internet started to really get traction in the general public.

 Several social networks are responding strongly to the wake of disinformation and public reactions.
 A few days ago, Facebook made a temporary change to its hate speech policy by allowing war posts urging violence against Russian invaders, perhaps partly in response to Russia banning Facebook last week.
 Instagram was also recently banned, so I guess these are interesting times for influencers.